 Instructions

-- add the carrots, garlic,bay leaves, pepper corn on top.
-Add the water to the level of the fish and add salt, olive oil and fish sauce.
+- Add the carrots, garlic, bay leaves, and peppercorn on top.
+Add the water to the level of the fish and add salt, olive oil, and fish sauce.

 Hi!
 I have not tried it in the pressure cooker, so I can’t vouch for it.
 I am worried to use it in the pressure cooker though, due to the quantity of oil.